AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 When adding an Intelligent ranking directly to a category that has an inherited Intelligent ranking, the inheritance is severed and the new Intelligent ranking is applied to that category.

-When deleting the Intelligent ranking from the product, the inheritance is reestablished.
+When deleting the Intelligent ranking from the category, the inheritance is reestablished.
 In both scenarios, any Manual rankings are maintained.

 If you remove an Intelligent ranking from a category, and you have the subcategory inheritance selected, only the inherited Intelligent rankings are removed from the subcategories.
-Manual rankings remain.
+Manual rankings are not subject to inheritance and will remain.

 A modal dialog appears explaining which inherited subcategories are affected by any changes you make to a higher-level category.